 Upon completing a semester of business classes, Dr. Habashi set out on developing a brand that could utilize her background in educational psychology and the Palestinian mothers’ desire to work.
 This led to the creation of Zeki Learning, the sister brand to Darzah.
 Zeki Learning is a children’s educational resource brand committed to creating high-quality learning materials that promote cognitive development and language learning for preschoolers.
 The brand exclusively employs women from Zababdeh and its neighboring regions, where access to work is particularly scarce.

 As word began to circulate about Child’s Cup Full and the jobs it was creating, more and more women began approaching the organization for work.
 In order to help more women, Dr. Habashi decided to form a second brand.
 Inspired by the knowledge of tatreez embroidery that is prevalent in the region, she created Darzah.

-Since its founding in 2014, Darzah has grown to include 6 full-time artisans and 22 part-time artisans.
-CCF has created an artisan center, located in Zababdeh, where our artisans come together to build community.
-Due to the demanding nature of Tatreez embroidery, our artisans tend to work from home to simultaneously care for their families.
-This is made possible by our lead artisan, Rahaf, who delegates work and coordinates the pickup and drop off of projects to each artisan.
-As Darzah brings on new artisans, Rahaf travels to their homes to train them in additional techniques and skills, such as how to embroider more efficiently.
+Since its founding in 2014, Darzah has grown to include six full-time and 22 part-time artisans.
+Child’s Cup Full has created an artisan center, located in Zababdeh, where our artisans come together to build community.
+Due to the demanding nature of tatreez embroidery, many of our artisans choose to work from home to simultaneously care for their families.
+This is made possible by our lead artisan, Rahaf, who delegates work and coordinates the pickup and drop off of materials to each worker.
+As Darzah continues to bring on new artisans, Rahaf travels to their homes to train them in additional techniques and skills, such as how to embroider more efficiently.
 Women from the community continually contact us in search of job opportunities.
 As we grow, we are able to hire more workers and offer our current artisans additional training.
 To continue offering additional services to the community, growth is central to our company.